CiroStodulski/demo_node/readme.txt

 This basic application is done all in Node js, using module of load consign and express as framework.
 Use module ejs for engine de views at Node Js with rules by camon js.
+Also used module express-session for authentication of the users.

 This server use the rules mvc:
   - routes